giridhar7632/firebase-database/README.md

   }
 ```

-Here, we prevented the default behaviour of the form using [preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.
+Usually, on submission of the form, the whole page will be refreshed as default.
+So we used the [preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method to prevent the default behaviour of the form.

 Call it inside `onClick` event attribute of button.